AlviseDeFaveri/alvise.xyz/content/posts/writing-software-for-a-sounding-rocket/index.md

 ## The Electronic System

 Our on-board computer, called the _Death Stack_, is arguably one of the most complex subsystems of the entire rocket.
-It is composed of a bunch of electronics boards (or *PCB*s) stacked one onto another to form a composable system.
-Some of its components are:
+It is composed of four electronics boards (or *PCB*s) stacked one onto another.
+Its components are:

+- The **Analog Board** that contains most of the sensors, including four analog pressure sensors, one digital pressure sensor, the nosecone detach pin and the launchpad detach pin (detects liftoff)
+- The **RF+IMU Board** that is equipped with a GPS receiver, an RF module (Xbee 868 MHz) used to communicate with the ground station, and IMU + magnetometer to estimate the current attitude of the rocket
-- The **Microcontroller**, which is the _brain_ of the whole system.
-Normally, we use STM32 F4 MCUs coupled with an external RAM unit and an external _Oscillator_ to provide a high-precision clock.
+- The **STM Board**, which is the _brain_ of the whole system and mounts an STM32 F4 MCU coupled with an external RAM and an external _Oscillator_, which provides a high-precision clock
+- The **Power Board** manages the power for all the electronics, both the high-voltage/current one (e.g. actuators) and the low-voltage logic

-- The **SD Card**, which might be enclosed in a _black box_ that is designed to resist any impact with the ground.
+Also, every event and sensor datapoint, as well as routine checks of the software and hardware, are logged to an **SD Card**, which is enclosed in a _black box_ that is designed to resist any impact with the ground.

-- The **Sensors**, from which we can measure the acceleration, pressure, internal and external temperature of the rocket, as well as the current flowing in the electronic system and many other information.
-- The **Actuators** electronics, which in our case has to drive the aerobrakes, the opening of the nosecone and the deployment of the second parachute, which is done using [Cypres cutters](https://www.cypres.aero/sparepart/pulley-part/).
+The **Actuators** electronics in our case is composed by servo-motors, used to drive the aerobrakes and the opening of the nosecone, and [Cypres cutters](https://www.cypres.aero/sparepart/pulley-part/), which are used for the deployment of the second parachute.

-Other components of the Electronics System are, for example, the RF communication system and the power supply system.
-All of these are designed in-house.

 ## Mission recap